 One of the biggest developments in the automotive world has been the technological advancements in driver services.
-Gone are the days of hailing a taxi in the street; now, with your smart phone, and only a minute or two of wait time, you can be picked up by an Uber or a Lyft driver, and whisked off in a clean and comfortable car, to the destination of your choice, usually for a fair bit less money than a cab would have cost.
+Gone are the days of hailing a taxi in the street; now, with your smart phone and a minute or two of wait time, you can be picked up by an Uber or a Lyft driver and whisked off to your destination.

 Does my insurance policy cover me if I sign up to be a rideshare driver?

-The short answer is no, but it’s not quite that simple.
+The short answer is no, your insurance policy probably doesn’t cover you yet, but it’s not quite that simple.
 Your insurance company can most likely cover you if you decide to work for Uber or Lyft, but your current insurance package likely does not.

 Assuming you have not been driving for monetary purposes previously, you likely have a personal insurance package.
 Driving for Uber or Lyft counts as a profession (even if you do it part-time), so you’ll need an insurance package that covers it.